 - Maraschino cherries, optional

 - 1. Set aside and refrigerate 1/2 cup whipped topping for garnish.
 In a large bowl, whisk the root beer, milk and pudding mix for 2 minutes.
 Fold in half of the remaining whipped topping.
 Spread into graham cracker crust.

 - 2. Spread remaining whipped topping over pie.
-Refrigerate for at least 8 hours or overnight.
+Freeze for at least 8 hours or overnight.

 - 3. Dollop reserved whipped topping over each serving; top with a maraschino cherry if desired.
 Yield: 8 servings.

 1 piece: 185 calories, 8g fat (4g saturated fat), 0mg cholesterol, 275mg sodium, 27g carbohydrate (14g sugars, 0g fiber), 1g protein Diabetic Exchanges: 2 starch, 1 fat.

 "DELICIOUS PIE.
 Don't be discouraged by the negative reviews.
 I have a solution.
 I read the negative comments that went along with this recipe, tweaked the recipe and it worked great.
 All you need to do is add more pudding; I used almost an entire 5oz instant pudding mix.
 I also used regular ingredients as I feel non-fat, diet products are not for me.
 Go on as directed, just increase the pudding amount.
 I had the pie in the freezer for over 24 hours- it was solid and delicious!"

 "This had a pleasant root beer flavor & was quick to put together; however, I used a 3.5 oz. box of non-diet instant vanilla pudding and one Tbs. of root beer extract.
 The pie set up fine overnight in the refrigerator.
 Perhaps the sugar-free instant pudding does not set up well, I don't know; most sugar-free products use unhealthy chemical sweeteners, so I don't use them."